 This lecture-laboratory course covers the theory and research of how individual humans think, feel, and behave when influenced by their social environment.
-Topics include the social self, thinking about people and situations, attributions, attributions, attribution and change, conformity, affiliation and attraction, altruism, aggression, prejudice and group dynamics.
+Topics include the social self, thinking about people and situations, attributions, attitude formation and change, conformity, affiliation and attraction, altruism, aggression, prejudice and group dynamics.
 The laboratory is required of all students.
-Prerequisite: Psychology 101WL or 101NL and Psychology 205.
+Prerequisite: PSYC 101WL or 101NL and PSYC 205.
 Also offered through Peace Studies.